How To Get Rid of Ants on Carpet in 7 Ways

 To make matters worse, ants are likely to build a nest near your carpet if they get a constant supply of food from it.
 Worker ants risk their lives by being on the carpet and taking most of the food back to the nest to feed the queen and other ants.

 Another thing that can attract ants to your carpet is water.
 If your carpet isn’t cleaned or maintained well, there’ll be enough moisture in it to keep the ants happy.
 Ants are attracted to places that aren’t cleaned frequently.

 Ants are foragers, always scouting for food (they're omnivores that will eat plants), and they'll even munch on your live indoor plants and create nests in the soil of your containers.
 Make sure to check there if you're having an issue and move the offending plant outside for the time being.
 Alternatively, there are plants that repel ants, too, that you can keep inside.

 The chances of the ants making their nest under your carpet are slim but not impossible.
 The gaps between the carpet fibers can give ants the opportunity to hide and build their home.
 If the areas under your carpet look rotten, that’s a good indicator that the ants have built a nest there.

-If ants take shelter in your carpet, it won’t be long before they move on to the other parts of your house.
+If ants take shelter in your carpet, it won’t be long before they move on to the other parts of your house, like your kitchen.
+If you have a rug or carpet in your kitchen, you'll soon realize how much of a disaster this can be.
 So, you must get rid of them as soon as possible.
 Before you lose your cool and take your carpet apart because of the ant infestation, try the methods we’ll teach you to get rid of ants.